RasheedHD/Task-Tracker-CLI/README.md

 * Command parsing
 * Error handling

+The original project idea can be found at https://roadmap.sh/projects/task-tracker

 ---

 ## License

 You may freely use, modify, and distribute this project for educational purposes.